Zoe Tay

-To date, Tay has received four Star Awards for Best Actress - a record for most number of wins in the category.
+To date, Tay has received four Star Awards for Best Actress.

 Early life

 Tay is the sixth of seven children born to Teochew parents.
 She was three when her biological mother died in an accident.
 Her father remarried and had a daughter with Wong Pong Chin.
 Her father worked at a pig farm in Lim Chu Kang while her stepmother was a housewife.
 Tay attended Kay Hua Primary School and later, Yuan Ching Secondary School, where she completed her O-level examinations.
 She studied fashion design at the Baharuddin Vocational Institute.

 When she was 13, she thought of using "Jenny" as her English name as people pronounced her hanyu pinyin surname Zheng as "Jenny".
 However her siblings didn't like it.
 She later found the name "Zoe" in a dictionary.